-In this course, students will apply techniques for various types of arc welding using stick (SMAW) wire (MIG/GMAW), considering relationship between amperage, metal gauge, weld size, and type.
+In this course, students will apply techniques for various types of arc welding using stick (SMAW) wire (MIG/GMAW), considerina and the relationship between amperage, metal gauge, weld size, and type.
 In addition, they will employ safety rules in the use of welding machines and tools, including those related to personal protective equipment (PPE).
 They will prepare various arc welding projects, considering the type of amperage and the required electrode and wire dimensions.
 Finally, they will create a schematic for a welding project, including the costs of materials and labor.

-HAND 1055L Aluminum Doors and Screen Fabrication: Laboratory
+HAND 1055L Aluminum Doors and Screen Fabrication: Laboratory 2 credits